totallynotbrent/Sage/local-learning-agent-spec.md

 - File type or extraction errors.
 - Duplicate files.
 - Large files or context exceeding model limits.
+- **Slow local model inference:** the Freebuff endpoint runs on the same Pi and may respond slowly, especially for long generations; use generous client/server timeouts, stream responses, and keep loading/stop controls prominent in the UI.
+- A runtime or extraction dependency without an ARM64/aarch64 Python 3.11 wheel must fail fast at setup with a clear, actionable message — not surface as a mid-session runtime traceback.
 - Mermaid rendering errors.
 - Interrupted sessions and browser refreshes.